farrukh233/rsschool-cv-1/cv.md

   * Telegram: @farrukh_rma

 ## About myself:
    I want to learn Frontend, it's not easy, but im try.
-Love help other people in free time
+Love help other people in free time.

 ## Code example:
 ```